iapchi/Projects/ReviewMaterial.md

 * Use fallbacks when failures occur to keep app running

 * Provide fallback logic with HystrixCommand.getFallback() which returns a single fallback value. `@HystrixCommand`

+# Tx Propagations

+defines the tx scope (also called *tx attributes*)
+* Required - Supports a current transaction; creates a new one if none exists.
+* Requires_new - Creates a new transaction, suspending the current transaction if one exists.
+* Supports - Supports a current transaction; executes non-transactionally if none exists.
+* Not_supported - Does not support a current transaction; rather always execute nontransactionally.
+* Mandatory - Supports a current transaction; throws an exception if no current transaction exists.
+* Never - Does not support a current transaction; throws an exception if a current transaction exists.
+* Timeout_default - Uses the default timeout of the underlying transaction system, or none if timeouts are not supported.
+* Nested - Executes within a nested transaction if a current transaction exists.

 # HTTP Status Codes
 - 100-199: INFO